KawaP18/secure-cloud-project/docs/README.md

 This project implements a secure private cloud hosting environment using Docker and Docker Compose on an Ubuntu Server VirtualBox virtual machine.

 The aim of the project is to demonstrate a small secure hosting platform for an organisation that needs a web-facing service and supporting internal services.
-The solution applies Zero Trust and Defence in Depth principles by combining reverse proxying, HTTPS, network segmentation, identity management, host firewall rules, intrusion detection, logging, monitoring, and security testing.
+The solution applies Zero Trust and Defence in Depth principles by combining reverse proxying, HTTPS, network segmentation, identity management, host firewall rules, intrusion detection, logging, monitoring and security testing.

 The environment is not deployed to a public cloud provider.
 It runs locally inside a student-built Ubuntu Server VM.